Tutorial: Batch Processing

 If necessary, you can stop the process and the files being processed will remain unchanged.

-When you press Start, all the parameters that you have specified are saved and used as defaults the next time you use the Batch Processing Wizard.
+– When you click Start, all the parameters that you have specified are saved and used as the batch parameters the next time you launch the Batch Processing Wizard.